klingebj/shamir_bip39_2039/README.md

 Rather than full-featured this is meant to be a short and extremely simple implementation that you can (actually) audit in its entirety and trust with your private keys.
 The only external libraries used are *sys*, *random*, *hashlib*, and *binascii*.
 If you don't trust your system RNG you can supply your own.

 The code breaks up a mnemonic into three SSS shares that are also each themselves valid mnemonics.
-Someone coming into possession of a share will have no immediate indication of whether it is a share or is itself a mnemonic. **Bonus**: you can use the share-as-mnemonic property to create trip-wires to reveal if a share has been compromised (by funding a honeypot at a corresponding BIP39 bitcoin address, for example)
+Someone coming into possession of a share will have no immediate indication of whether it is a share or is itself a primary mnemonic.
+The shares benefit from having the standard BIP39 checksum so you can easily confirm that they are valid mnemonics. **Bonus**: you can use the share-as-mnemonic property to create trip-wires to reveal if a share has been compromised (by funding a honeypot at a corresponding BIP39 bitcoin address, for example).

 ## Details